- Web Developers, What To Know And Why You Should Care!

 * Please see Mike Monteiro’s – F&^k You, Pay Me below // @Monteiro

-A free service, InspirePay allows you to hook-up multiple payment gateways, including Stripe AND PayPal, into a one-stop solution.
+A free service, InspirePay allows you to hook-up multiple payment gateways, including Stripe and PayPal, into a one-stop solution.

 What Does A Web Developer Do?

-To complicate the issue, many of us do a combination of Web Development, Design, SEO, Hosting, and more.
-Importantly, your client must clearly understand what they are paying for.
+To complicate the issue, many of us do a combination of web development, design, SEO, hosting, and more.
+Importantly, your client must clearly understand what services they are paying.

-- Who is responsible for CONTENT?
+Who Is Responsible for CONTENT?

-- Who Is Responsible for Updates?
+Who Is Responsible for Updates

 “Can My Niece Play With Your Code?
 She’s A Genius.”

-- “My Website Is Missing; What Have You Done?”
+“My Website Is Missing; What Have You Done?”

 Why You Should Care?